This site contains promotional information intended only for healthcare professionals resident in the United Kingdom

 Lymphoma and other malignancies have been reported in patients receiving JAK inhibitors, including abrocitinib.

-In a large randomized active controlled study of another JAK inhibitor in rheumatoid arthritis patients 50 years and older with at least one additional cardiovascular risk factor, a higher rate of malignancies, particularly lung cancer, lymphoma and non-melanoma skin cancer (NMSC) was observed with the JAK inhibitor compared to TNF inhibitors.
+In a large randomised active controlled study of another JAK inhibitor in rheumatoid arthritis patients 50 years and older with at least one additional cardiovascular risk factor, a higher rate of malignancies, particularly lung cancer, lymphoma and non-melanoma skin cancer (NMSC) was observed with the JAK inhibitor compared to TNF inhibitors.

 A higher rate of malignancies (excluding non-melanoma skin cancer, NMSC) was observed with abrocitinib 200 mg compared to abrocitinib 100 mg.

-In patients 65 years of age and older, patients who are current or past long-time smokers, or with other malignancy risk factors (e.g. current malignancy or history of malignancy), abrocitinib should only be used if no suitable treatment alternatives are available.
+In patients 65 years of age and older, patients who are current or past long-time smokers, or with other malignancy risk factors (e.g. current malignancy or a history of malignancy), abrocitinib should only be used if no suitable treatment alternatives are available.

-Non-melanoma skin cancers NMSC
+Non-melanoma skin cancers (NMSC)

 NMSCs have been reported in patients receiving abrocitinib.
 Periodic skin examination is recommended for all patients, particularly those who are at increased risk for skin cancer.